Skip to main content

 • Food designated for group consumption by students during the school day shall be free of nuts and/or nut products, and shall not be manufactured in a plant that processes nuts.

 • All food brought into the school for group consumption by students during the school day will be commercially prepared and clearly labeled with ingredients.
-Please read labels carefully before bringing to school.
+Please read labels carefully before bringing food to school.

 Please be assured the district is not against celebrations.
 The priority is to ensure our students remain safe at school.
 Thank you for your understanding and cooperation.